-Tafoya now explores old and new techniques in his weavings and garments, his process keeping old traditions alive while covering new ground, furthering the conversation of his New Mexican heritage.
+Settling at the intersections of old world and new, fashion and heritage, Tafoya’s work explores historical and contemporary techniques in his weavings and garments, each informing the other, influencing his process.
+His work keeps tradition alive while furthering the conversation of his New Mexican heritage.